 Like many renewable heating technologies, installing a ground source heat pump requires a capital outlay that is significantly higher than a gas boiler.
 At the moment, the upfront cost of the entire system, including ground arrays, can start at anything from £10,000 – £15,000.
 In spite of the higher upfront cost, we have seen thousands of homes and businesses across the UK opt for a heat pump because they want to significantly reduce their carbon footprint, lower their long-term running costs, and future-proof their properties.

 As deployment volumes increase in line with government ambitions to install 600,000 heat pumps per year by 2028, we expect to see significant drops in prices for heat pumps and the provision of the ground array.
 It’s unlikely that heat pumps will ever quite reach gas boiler prices because they contain more raw material – metal in the form of compressors and larger heat exchangers – but the gap will close.
-Government funding streams, such as the RHI, play an important role in reducing costs and providing payback for those installing renewable heating systems.
+Government funding streams play an important role in ensuring installing renewable heating systems is more affordable.

 Running & replacement costs